 1. Editorial Committee –

 The editorial committee discusses common editorial problems and makes suggestions, especially with reference to the range of coverage, goals of editorial responsibility, common difficulties of style and format, and related issues.

 The ethics panel is empowered to receive, initiate, and investigate complaints of unethical conduct of members, associate members, and affiliates.
 Additionally, they are also entitled to report cases investigated with a specific description of inauspicious or recalcitrant cases, to dismiss or recommend action on ethical cases investigated, to formulate rules or principles of ethics for adoption by the association, to formulate rules and procedures governing the conduct of the ethics or disciplinary process for approval by the Board of Directors working on behalf of Council, and to interpret, apply and otherwise administer those rules and procedures.

 The committee of membership is liable to look after the membership recruitment and retention activities for the association.
 The board has the authority to elect qualified persons to initial member or associate member status.

 The Website Committee performs a top-quality review of the web site information, both yearly and as requested by members of the Council or other members because of the situation warrants.
 The Website Committee communicates with appropriate responsible parties regarding the deadline for changes.
 The committee will have responsibility for providing advice on the event, maintenance, and content on the WMHA website and can provide recommendations on the planning, graphics, placement of content, and functionality of the web site.

 5. Committee for Guidelines –

-The Guidelines Committee will be chaired by the director of the association and will concentrate its activities on discover the need per topic and timing as well as respond to Executive Board requests on the need for new or updated guidelines with a focus on interprofessional/ interdisciplinary/ international guidelines on relevant topics in Mental Health Issues.
+The Guidelines Committee will be chaired by the director of the association and will concentrate its activities to discover the need per topic and timing as well as respond to Executive Board requests on the need for new or updated guidelines with a focus on interprofessional, interdisciplinary, and international guidelines on relevant topics in Mental Health Issues.